 Our teams have built some strong relationships, both directly with developers and via brokers and other intermediaries such as lawyers, trust companies and other corporate service providers.

 Brexit has started to show some impact on UK construction and development, material costs have increased due to the weaker pound and there has also been an increase in lead times for products such as timber and bricks imported from the EU.

 The historic heavy reliance on EU labour in the UK construction industry will also be impacted, as these workers leave, the labour demand shortages will lead to an increase in labour costs.

 Sancus was prepared for the impact of Brexit on the loan book and has ensured that extra “head room” has been given when reviewing monitoring surveyor reports.
 There has been some deterioration in loan book performance due to the combination of Brexit and Covid but we have been working closely with Borrowers in these instances.

 On another note, I must also announce the departure from Sancus of my colleague, friend and co-founder, John Davey who shall be leaving the company at the end of June.
 Speaking on behalf of the team and myself, we will miss his presence in the business, his energy, support and humour.

 I would like to thank our Co-Funders, work colleagues and friends for their support over the last year as we start on the real road to recovery, I appreciate that we have all had our own individual journeys during this time.

-As always, we are available to talk and answer any queries you may have, please email your Relationship Manager in the first instance, our staff contact details can be found here.
+As always, we are available to talk and answer any queries you may have, please email your Relationship Manager in the first instance, here are our staff contact details.

 1 Nationwide House Price Index